OODesigns/constrained-values/README.md

 # Constrained Values

-A Python library for creating type-safe, self-validating value objects using powerful transformation and validation pipelines.
+A Python library for creating type-safe, self-validating value objects using a powerful transformation and validation pipeline.

 ## The Philosophy: Beyond Primitive Types